(A) Phase one "Application"

-(a) Within thirty days of receipt of the option to purchase from the director, the landowner shall sign and return the document to the director, or advise the director, in writing, of their rejection of the offer.
-Failure of the applicant or landowner to act within thirty days of the date the offer is postmarked shall constitute a rejection of the director's offer to purchase.
+(a) Within thirty days of receipt of the purchase agreement from the director, the landowner shall sign and return the document to the director, or advise the director, in writing, of their rejection of the offer.
+Failure of the applicant or landowner to act within thirty days of receipt of the purchase agreement shall constitute a rejection of the director's offer to purchase.

-(b) If the option to purchase is signed by all parties, then the application shall proceed to phase five.
+(b) If the purchase agreement is signed by all parties, then the application shall proceed to phase five.